VP of Brand & Creative: John Schreiber

 Before the public merger announcement, things had to be kept under wraps tightly.
 However, since acquisitions can make some people nervous about the stability of their work, the Matthews leadership desired to begin the transition to a ONE Matthews culture and corporate rebrand slowly to ensure buy-in at every level of the business.

-I was asked to lead design for the team who was responsible for developing a transitional internal brand for Matthews that would be used in the interim before the official transition.
+I was asked to lead design for the team that was responsible for developing a transitional internal brand for Matthews that would be used in the interim before the official transition.
 The goal of this transitional brand was to LISTEN to the pulse of the corporate culture, PLAN solutions based on their findings, and IMPLEMENT strategic action to address concerns and unique situations resulting from the big corporate change. – It was officially called Project+LPI.

 I designed the logo for Project+LPI, which was purposely meant to look more like an internal initiative rather than a new corporate brand to avoid shocking anyone with an abrupt shift.